Wednesday, 25 October 2017

 House of Baba Badan Singh ji Chak 68JB Leelan.
 (13.07.2017.)

-He also invited there two old gentlemen.
-One of them was Chacha Bashir who was born in 1937 and along with his family had migrated from Kathgarh in district Hoshiarpur (now probably Shaheed Bhagat Singh Nagar).
-He told us that how the Sardarni of his village, wife of Sardar Bakhtawar Singh, first tried to stop them from migrating, but seeing the worsening situation, provided them with food and her men for protection for some distance.
-The Sardarni ji they told belonged to the family of the Maharaja of Patiala.
+He also invited two elderly gentlemen to join us.
+One of them was Chacha Bashir, who was born in 1937 and had migrated with his family from Kathgarh in District Hoshiarpur (now probably Shaheed Bhagat Singh Nagar).
+He told us how the Sardarni of his village, the wife of Sardar Bakhtawar Singh, initially tried to stop them from migrating.
+But as the situation worsened, she provided them with food and sent her men to escort and protect them for some distance.
+They said that Sardarni Ji belonged to the family of the Maharaja of Patiala..
 So there are not only bad stories from 1947.

 From Left: Bashir Ahmad, Mohammad Rafiq, Muhammad Shoaib and his cousin Rana Asad Ali.
 Chak 68JB Leelan (13.07.2017.)